vuejs/rfcs/active-rfcs/0000-render-function-api-change.md

 }
 ```

-With the flat structure, the VNode data props are handled using the following rules:
+With the flat structure, the VNode props are handled using the following rules:

-- `key` and `ref` are reserved special properties
+- `key` and `ref` are reserved
 - `class` and `style` have the same API as 2.x
 - props that start with `on` are handled as `v-on` bindings, with everything after `on` being converted to all-lowercase as the event name (more on this below)
 - for anything else: